 Provisions in our amended and restated certificate of incorporation and amended and restated bylaws may discourage, delay or prevent a merger, acquisition or other change in control of us that stockholders may consider favorable, including transactions in which you might otherwise receive a premium for your shares.
 These provisions also could limit the price that investors might be willing to pay in the future for shares of our common stock, thereby depressing the market price of our common stock.
-In addition, because our board of directors is responsible for appointing the members of our management team, these provisions may frustrate or prevent any attempts by our stockholders to replace or remove our current management by making it more difficult for stockholders to replace members of our board of directors.
+In addition, because our board of directors ("Board") is responsible for appointing the members of our management team, these provisions may frustrate or prevent any attempts by our stockholders to replace or remove our current management by making it more difficult for stockholders to replace members of our Board.
 Among other things, these provisions:

-- establish a classified board of directors such that not all members of the board are elected at one time; - allow the authorized number of our directors to be changed only by resolution of our board of directors; - limit the manner in which stockholders can remove directors from the board; - establish advance notice requirements for stockholder proposals that can be acted on at stockholder meetings and nominations to our board of directors; - require that stockholder actions must be effected at a duly called stockholder meeting and prohibit actions by our stockholders by written consent; - prohibit our stockholders from calling a special meeting of our stockholders; - authorize our board of directors to issue preferred stock without stockholder approval, which could be used to institute a stockholder rights plan, or so-called "poison pill," that would work to dilute the stock ownership of a potential hostile acquirer, effectively preventing acquisitions that have not been approved by our board of directors; and

-• require the approval of the holders of at least $66\frac{2}{3}\%$ of the votes that all our stockholders would be entitled to cast to amend or repeal certain provisions of our charter or bylaws.
+- establish a classified Board such that not all members of the Board are elected at one time; - allow the authorized number of our directors to be changed only by resolution of our Board; - limit the manner in which stockholders can remove directors from the Board; - establish advance notice requirements for stockholder proposals that can be acted on at stockholder meetings and nominations to our Board; - require that stockholder actions must be effected at a duly called stockholder meeting and prohibit actions by our stockholders by written consent; - prohibit our stockholders from calling a special meeting of our stockholders; - authorize our Board to issue preferred stock without stockholder approval, which could be used to institute a stockholder rights plan, or so-called "poison pill," that would work to dilute the stock ownership of a potential hostile acquirer, effectively preventing acquisitions that have not been approved by our Board; and require the approval of the holders of at least 66 $\frac{2}{3}$ % of the votes that all our stockholders would be entitled to cast to amend or repeal certain provisions of our charter or bylaws.

-Moreover, because we are incorporated in Delaware, we are governed by the provisions of Section 203 of the Delaware General Corporation Law, or DGCL, which prohibits a person who owns 15% or more of our outstanding voting stock from merging or combining with us for a period of three years after the date of the transaction in which the person acquired 15% or more of our outstanding voting stock, unless the merger or combination is approved in a prescribed manner.
+Moreover, because we are incorporated in Delaware, we are governed by the provisions of Section 203 of the Delaware General Corporation Law ("DGCL"), which prohibits a person who owns 15% or more of our outstanding voting stock from merging or combining with us for a period of three years after the date of the transaction in which the person acquired 15% or more of our outstanding voting stock, unless the merger or combination is approved in a prescribed manner.
 These provisions could discourage potential acquisition proposals and could delay or prevent a change in control transaction.
 They could also have the effect of discouraging others from making tender offers for our common stock, including transactions that may be in your best interests.
 These provisions may also prevent changes in our management or limit the price that investors are willing to pay for our stock.